Self Care and Leadership

 Refreshments and nutrition

-Though not many organisations provide lunches for their team it can be nice to have that as a perk from time to time – but it’s more important that your team have access to somewhere suitable to eat and drink properly, away from their desks.
-You should also be sure to provide some of those vital refreshments – a water filter, some tea and coffee, and perhaps a fruit bowl stocked with healthy snacks, will all encourage your team to stay hydrated and eating well.
+You should also provide some of the most vital refreshments – a water filter, some tea and coffee, and perhaps a fruit bowl stocked with healthy snacks, will all encourage your team to stay hydrated and eat well.

 Suitable and healthy work spaces